 The slower performance is more of an issue when engaging one of this phone’s most prominent features – utilising multi-window to take advantage of the 21:9 aspect ratio.
 Once you have your favourite app pairs setup, it works like a dream.
 Watching YouTube while browsing Twitter, for example, but without the need for pop-out window support, is a delight.
 However, getting to that point will see your Sony phone working at its slowest, as you struggle to select your desired pairs of apps.

 Thankfully, the device proves more snappy elsewhere; in particular, with the fingerprint sensor incorporated into the power button.
 It’s extremely responsive across the whole button, swiftly taking you to your home screen.

 Audio performance is surprisingly good given the use of a mono speaker setup, offering fairly clear and loud sound.
 The speaker is located towards the bottom edge of the display, so it isn’t as easy to obstruct as it is on devices that where speakers are mounted on the bottom rail of the device – as is the case with many modern phones.
 While the audio is decent enough for watching the odd video out-loud, you’ll probably want to take advantage of the handy headphone jack for Bluetooth headphones for regular listening.

 Camera – Brilliant basics, folly features

-The Sony Xperia 10 II offers a decent photography experience for those who want a phone for capturing spontaneous moments.
-For such basic shots you get a remarkable level of detail for the price.
+The Sony Xperia 10 II offers a decent photography experience for those who want a phone for capturing spontaneous moments, it’s not one of the best camera phones around though.